handresen/mariagdkdoc/index.md

 ## Documentation overview
 This documentation has been created using [Jekyll](http://jekyllrb.com/docs/home/) for transforming markdown documentation files into finished html-documentation and [Github pages](https://pages.github.com/) for publishing.
 Please contact [Teleplan Globe](https://www.teleplanglobe.no/) if you want to contribute to the documentation, or create a pull request in git on the [documentation source](https://github.com/handresen/mariagdkdoc).

-Instructions for authoring can be found [here](http://idratherbewriting.com/documentation-theme-jekyll/).
+Instructions for using the documentation template and general tips on authoring in Jekyll can be found [here](http://idratherbewriting.com/documentation-theme-jekyll/).

+The published version of the documentation can be found [here](https://handresen.github.io/mariagdkdoc/index.html)

 ### Document authoring setup
 Anyone producing or editing documents for Maria GDK need to set up an authoring environment.
 This will allow editing, document preview, styling changes and publishing.